 There are many different dynamics that go into deciding what type of irons you should buy.
 Things like budget, head design, shaft material, and flex only scratch the surface.
 We have compiled some frequently asked questions to help you address some of these issues.

-Q: How long do golf irons last?
+Q: How long do the best golf irons last?

 A: A: It is rare that any one golfer will ever truly wear out a set of golf irons if they are properly cared for.
 Softer forged models can often become bent or dented if they are not protected during travel and in between play.
 Irons that are left outside or in car trunks can also wear due to weather and impacts.
 Typically the life of a golf iron set is between 7 and 10 years before wear pattern on the grooves affect performance.
 Players that practice often may see this lifespan decrease.
 It is recommended that each set of irons is checked once per year to make sure their loft, lies, and shaft have not moved.
 This is especially important for forged clubs.
 Changing your grip every 100 rounds is also best practice to ensure a longer life and better performance.